NaimAyat/UCLA_CS161/Reading1.md

   * `b`, the branching factor (maximum number of succesors of any node)
   * `d`, the depth of the shallowest goal node (number of steps along the path from the root)
   * `m`, the maximum length of any path in the state space
+* To asses the effectiveness of a search algorithm, we can consider just the *search cost*, which typically depends on the time complexity but can also include a term for memory usage - or we can use the *total cost*, which combines the search cost and the path cost of the solution found
+### 3.4 Uninformed Search Strategies
+* Uninformed search strategies have no additional information about states beyond that provided in the problem definition.
+All they can do is generate successors and distinguish a goal state from a non-goal state.
+#### 3.4.1 Breadth-First-Search
+* [BFS](https://upload.wikimedia.org/wikipedia/commons/5/5d/Breadth-First-Search-Algorithm.gif) is a simple strategy in which the root node is expanded first, then all the successors of the root node are expanded next, then their successors, and so on.
+In general, all the nodes are expanded at a given depth in the search tree before any nodes at the next level are expanded.

+### 3.5 Heuristic Search Strategies
+* Strategies that know whether one non-goal state is "more promising" that another are called **informed search** or **heuristic search** strategies